6 Lifestyle Habits That Affect Your NAD+ Levels

 Taking an NAD+ boosting supplement is like sending in the calvary for your cells.
 They provide much-welcomed assistance in combating the cellular stress caused by alcohol consumption, poor diet, excess sun exposure, over-training, sedentary living, and sleep disruption.

-By taking daily Tru Niagen®, you can help protect your cells against these habits every day you take it.
+By taking Tru Niagen® daily, you can help protect your cells against these "lifestyle stressors."
 Let your supercharged cells worry about the small things so that you can focus on the big things in life.